jackpal/FourChanAPI/README.md

 If you load the package in an environment that doesn't support Combine, then the Combine APIs won't be available.

-An example of using the API with mininal helper functions
+An example of using the API with minimal helper functions:

 ```
 import Foundation